GET IN TOUCH

 Think:

-• tracking the kids’ schedules
+• tracking the kids’ schedules, sometimes along with your significant other's

 • planning work projects